danielroelfs/danielroelfs.com/content/blog/2022-everything-is-a-linear-model/index.md

     mean of x mean of y
      4.162838  6.746285

 Look at that!
-We find the same *t*-value!
+We find the same $t$-value!
 Before we move on to the linear model, I first want to do some plotting, it will help us visualize how the linear model applies here later.
 Let's make a boxplot:

 ``` r
 ggplot(data, aes(x = group, y = concentration, fill = group)) +